Living on the Fringes (A weekend at the Edinburgh Fringe Festival)

 Try: Black Medicine

-There are literally hundreds of coffee shops in Edinburgh – and that’s not even counting the Starbucks, Costas, Café Neros etc etc etc. I’d always rather support a local business that a multi-national that doesn’t pay its taxes but, so even if Black Medicine isn’t your cup of tea (or coffee), websites like http://www.eh1.com/tag/coffee/ have great lists of all the best place to get your morning brew or pick up an afternoon snack.
+There are literally hundreds of coffee shops in Edinburgh – and that’s not even counting the Starbucks, Costas, Café Neros etc etc etc. I’d always rather support a local business that a multi-national that doesn’t pay its taxes but, so even if Black Medicine isn’t your cup of tea (or coffee), there’s still plenty of places off the beaten track to get your morning brew or pick up an afternoon snack.

 But also, I’m sticking with Black Medicine.